DimensionDev/stake.mask.io/src/assets/privacy_policy.md

 ### Sharing of Your Information

 We may share your information with third parties in the following situations:

-With your consent or at your direction.
+1. With your consent or at your direction.
-With service providers who assist us in our operations, under confidentiality agreements.
+2. With service providers who assist us in our operations, conducting business, or servicing you to the extent necessary to fulfill these purposes and under confidentiality agreements.
-If required by law or to protect the rights, property, or safety of MASK Staking, our users, or others.
+3. If required by law or to protect the rights, property, or safety of MASK Staking, our users, or others.

 ## Security

 We take reasonable measures to protect your information from unauthorized access, use, alteration, and destruction.
-However, no internet or email transmission is ever fully secure or error-free.
+However, you understand and acknowledge that no internet or email transmission is ever fully secure or error-free.

 ## Changes to This Privacy Policy